allenJynRoyston/emailgenerator/README.md

 ## What am I?
 An email generator tool used to construct email templates quickly using somewhat predefined templates.
-The HTML can then be exported for testing in Litmus tests.
-The following templates have been tested to work in the following email clients:
+The commpiled HTML can then be exported for immediate use.
+The following email clients have been proven to work under various scenarios:

 Apple Mail:
 - Apple Mail 9